-The Argentine government has not only historically exercised significant influence over the country's economy, but the country's legal and regulatory frameworks have at times suffered radical changes due to political influence and significant political uncertainties as well.
+Our properties in Argentina are subject to similar risks.
+The Argentine economy has experienced significant volatility in recent decades, characterized by periods of low or negative gross domestic product growth, high and variable levels of inflation and currency depreciation and devaluation.
+The Argentine government has not only historically exercised significant influence over the country's economy through changing monetary, taxation, credit, tariff and other policies, but the country's legal and regulatory frameworks have at times suffered radical changes due to political influence and significant political uncertainties as well.
 Future government policies to preempt, or in response to, social unrest may include expropriation, nationalization, forced renegotiation or modification of existing contracts, suspension of the enforcement of creditors' rights, new taxation policies including royalty and tax increases and retroactive tax claims, and changes in laws and policies affecting foreign trade and investment.
-Such policies could destabilize the country and adversely and materially affect the economy, and thereby our business.
+Such policies could destabilize the country and adversely and materially affect the economy and, thereby, our business.